huchd0/luci-app-netwiz/README.md

 ### Breadcrumb Trail
 * 👉 **A primary menu entry appearing right before “Logout -> Network Wizard**。

+   (Placing the Network Setup Wizard immediately before “Logout” is a deliberate UI decision that benefits both beginners and users seeking quick configuration.
+It offers a highly visible, easily accessible entry point, eliminating the need to navigate complex OpenWrt menus.
+Moreover, this layout aligns with the polished, user-centric design conventions adopted by established router brands such as ASUS, TP-Link, and Xiaomi.)

 🌐 **Secondary Router Mode (DHCP / Static IP)**
    * Use Case: When the upstream modem (ONT) already handles PPPoE dialing, or an existing primary router is present.
 This device operates as a secondary router or segmented subnet router.
    * Behavior: Supports both dynamic IP assignment (DHCP) and static IP configuration.
 Automatically provisions WAN interface settings and performs intelligent subnet validation to prevent routing loops or address conflicts.